 Getting Started playing CTFs:

-Over the wire is a good place for people to start.
+OverTheWire (OTW) is a good place for people to start.
 It has a progression of challenges in each of its many wargames and it allows people to get the feel for the type of thinking that goes into solving CTF challenges.
-The later challenges get quite difficult as well so even experienced players will enjoy them.
+The later challenges get quite difficult as well so even experienced players will enjoy these challenges.

 Telling everybody to install arch on their laptop isn't realistic, nor would any reasonable person expect a total newbie to be able to do it in a timely or painless manner.
 So, we recommend Ubuntu (preferably 16.04 LTS) as your primary hacking operating system.
 It's versatile and supports all of the tools mentioned below, but more importantly it is easy to use and well supported.

 We use python as our de facto standard for developing scripts and exploits for several reasons.
 Most importantly, the libraries we use for most of our hacking are in python, everyone in the club knows it, and it's easy for new members to pick up!

 Most of the team uses pwntools for developing exploits.
 It's easy, it's fast.
 That's about it.